-Spend the last three weeks of summer on the picturesque island of Öland, learn inventory methodology and at the same time gain unique entomological knowledge, thanks to the cooperation with researchers from one of the world's most recognized taxonomic projects - the Swedish Malaise Trap Project (SMTP).
+Spend the last three weeks of summer on picturesque Öland, learn inventory methodology and at the same time gain unique entomological knowledge, thanks to the cooperation with researchers from one of the world's most recognized taxonomic projects - The Swedish Malaise Trap Project (SMTP).

 Master course Insects: inventory and identification is part of the Nordic master program Nordic Academy of Biodiversity and Systematic Studies (NABiS) but can be read independently.
-NABiS is a collaboration between the Universities of Stockholm, Gothenburg, Lund, Uppsala, Copenhagen, Aarhus, Bergen, Oslo and Tromsö.
+NABiS is a collaboration between the Universities of Stockholm, Gothenburg, Lund, Uppsala, Bergen, Oslo, Tromsø Copenhagen and Aarhus.
 The aim is to optimally utilize the collected expertise in biological systematics, biodiversity and bioinformatics at the collaborating universities.
-The teachers represent the most experienced experts in their respective fields and your classmates can come from a wide range of institutions.
+The teachers represent the most experienced experts in their respective fields and your classmates can come from any of the involved institutions.
 The NABiS program gives you a Master of Science connected to research and biological professions where systematics, evolution and informatics are combined.
 Apart from certain courses focusing on identification - held at relevant research stations - teaching is entirely web-based.